phalcon-orphanage/docs/ja/reference/models-cache.rst

 キャッシュの強制
 ----------------
-Earlier we saw how Phalcon\\Mvc\\Model has a built-in integration with the caching component provided by the framework.
+Earlier we saw how :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` has a built-in integration with the caching component provided by the framework.
 To make a record/resultset cacheable we pass the key 'cache' in the array of parameters:

 .. code-block:: php